neam/dna-project-base-12-factor-app-boilerplate/docs/23-local-dev-working-with-data.md

     cat dna/db/uploaded-user-data.log | less

+4. If the data profile does not already exist locally, create a new DATA profile based on the "clean-db" data profile (see above)

-4. Paste / run these echo scripts LOCALLY or on the build server (depending on where you are testing).
+5. Paste / run these echo scripts LOCALLY or on the build server (depending on where you are testing).

 Example (do not copy paste this example, instead, use the echo scripts copied above):